-This artistic splendor is found in Bannack, Montana, now a remote ghost town which, after gold was discovered, suddenly became a boomtown of 4,000 people in 1862.
-Bannack boasted 10,000 by 1864 when it was named the first Capital of the new Montana Territory.
+This remote ghost town, named after the local Bannock Indians, suddenly became a boomtown of 4,000 people after gold was discovered in 1862 one year after the start of the Civil War.
+Burgeoning to a population of 10,000 by 1864, it was named the first capital of the new Montana Territory.

-Over 60 buildings remain today, each one revealing important human elements of a long-gone time period.
+Over 60 buildings remain today, each one revealing important human elements of a long-gone era.

 The presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.

 It also means that buyers can trust that they are buying from a legitimate business.
 Art sellers that conduct fraudulent activity or that receive numerous complaints from buyers will have this badge revoked.
 If you would like to file a complaint about this seller, please do so here.

 This website provides a secure checkout with SSL encryption.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.

 The above preview shows how to use the live preview on this website.
 The image displayed is just an example, and is not available for sale.

 This means you can use the camera on your phone or tablet and superimpose any piece of art onto a wall inside of your home or business.